 |Nov 14, 2017||$2.80||$1.30 – $1.70||$1.80 – $2.10||$55.0 – $90.0||20,000 – 27,000||20,000 – 23,000|

 |Mar 1, 2018||$2.60||$1.05||$1.40||$55.0 – $90.0||20,000 – 27,000||20,000 – 23,000|

 |May 15, 2018||$2.60||$1.20||$1.35||$55.0 – $65.0||20,000 – 21,000||20,000 – 21,000|

-With a large, multi-year drilling inventory in the higher quality and liquids-rich Montney formation at Umbach, Storm’s business plan continues to be focused on adding value by converting resource into debt adjusted funds flow growth on a per-share basis.
+With a large, multi-year drilling inventory in the Montney in an area that is liquids-rich and higher quality, Storm’s business plan continues to be focused on adding value by converting resource into debt adjusted funds flow growth on a per-share basis.